timotejroiko/discord.js-light/README.md

 This issue has been discussed a few times by the community but ultimately it has been decided that the library is too tightly coupled with its caching systems and seperating them would be unfeasible.
 Thus the task of taming the monster falls back to us bot developers.

-Several solutions have been presented so far, such as regular cache sweeping, i have felt however that the existing solutions were not good enough and decided to investigate it myself.
+Several solutions have been presented so far, such as regular cache sweeping.
+However i felt that the existing methods were lacking and decided to design my own solution.
 This project later became the base boilerplate for all my bots and it does a wonderful job keeping hosting costs and scaling maintenance in check.

 ## Features